alsino/creative-applications-ml/README.md

 We are collecting all links and non-code materials on our [EtherPad](https://etherpad.net/p/creative-applications-ml).
 This way we can exchange materials and links on the fly with everybody without having to set up a chat group or slack.

+## Topics
+- What is Machine Learning (ML)?
+- What are some of the most important concepts in ML?
+- What are common applications of machine learning?
+- Why should we engage with creative applications of ML?
+- What are tools we can use in creative ML applications?

 ## Agenda